 What if that was not the purpose, but the claimant says it was the effect of the conduct?
 The employer may argue the claimant is being hypersensitive in viewing the conduct as being degrading etc. Here the employment tribunal will decide whether it was reasonable to regard the conduct as having that effect.
 This should give the employer protection against a hypersensitive claimant, whilst also protecting a claimant who reasonably regards the conduct as degrading etc. The tribunal must also take into account the claimant’s perception and the other circumstances of the case.

 The statutory provision on this is s.26(4) Equality Act 2010 which says that in deciding whether conduct has the relevant effect, the tribunal must take into account (a) the perception of the claimant, (b) the other circumstances of the case, and (c) whether it is reasonable for the conduct to have that effect.
-These are discussed in the Employment Code paras 7.17 to 7.19.
+These are discussed in the Employment Code paras 7.17 to 7.19, and from para 2.27 of the EHRC’s Technical guidance on harassment, 2020.
 The courts have held that under s.26(4) there is no harassment based on the effect of the conduct unless it is reasonable for the conduct to be regarded as having that effect within para (c): Ahmed v Cardinal Hume Academies (bailii.org), EAT, 2019.
 So s.26(4)(c) is not just one factor to be weighed against others.
 However as stated in s.26(4), the tribunal must also take into account the claimant’s perception and the other circumstances of the case.
-The court in Ahmed said s.26(4) Equality Act is not intended to mean anything different from s.3B(2) DDA 1995 which read “Conduct shall be regarded as having the effect referred to in paragraph (a) or (b) … only if, having regard to all the circumstances, including in particular the perception of the disabled person, it should reasonably be considered as having that effect.”
+The court in Ahmed said s.26(4) Equality Act is not intended to mean anything different from s.3B(2) Disabililty Discrimination Act 1995 which read “Conduct shall be regarded as having the effect referred to in paragraph (a) or (b) … only if, having regard to all the circumstances, including in particular the perception of the disabled person, it should reasonably be considered as having that effect.”

-2004 Code of Practice: Employment and Occupation.
+2004 Code of Practice: Employment and Occupation (pdf, archive of Disability Rights Commission website).
 Para.
 4.39.
-This is no longer a statutory Code of Practice and related to DDA 1995.
+This is no longer a statutory Code of Practice, and it related to DDA 1995.
 However, the position now is likely to be the same.

-The harassment needs to “related to” the disability.
+The harassment must be “related to” the disability.
 This reflects wording in the EU Framework Employment Directive with which the UK is required to comply.